Video Recording Guide

 Step 3: Position Yourself

-1. Sit or stand in the middle of the frame.
+1. Sit or stand in the middle of the frame or slightly off-center.

 2. Leave some space above your head (not cut off).